JackOfMostTrades/aws-kms-pkcs11/README.md

 `AWS_SDK_CPP_STATIC = y` : Force use of static libraries for C++
 `AWS_SDK_CPP_STATIC = n` : Force use of dynamic libraries for C++

-Finally the variable `PKCS11_MOD_PATH` can be used to control the destination directory for `make install`
+The variable `PKCS11_MOD_PATH` can be used to control the destination directory for `make install`.

+The variable `AWS_SDK_USE_SYSTEM_PROXY` can be set to `y` to cause aws-kms-pkcs11 to use the HTTP proxy server set in the `HTTPS_PROXY` environment variable.
+This defaults to `n`, meaning the proxy settings from the environment are ignored by default.
+See [AWS Command Line Interface - Use an HTTP proxy](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-proxy.html) and [aws-sdk-cpp#2679](https://github.com/aws/aws-sdk-cpp/pull/2679) for further details.
+Note that this option was, as of this writing, added relatively recently (September 2023) and the library may therefore not compile with `AWS_SDK_USE_SYSTEM_PROXY=y`.